5kj41d/Classification-and-3D-reconstruction-of-archaeological-artifacts/README.md

 The dataset is a diverse collection of archaeological artefacts recieved from the DIME database maintained and provided by Moesgaard Museum Aarhus, Denmark.
 Annotation for image classes is provided.
 [Check out the DIME database here](https://www.metaldetektorfund.dk/ny/).

+### Paper
+We have worked out a first draft paper for the solution in classifying coin objects in images from the DIME database.
+You can find the paper here.
+ADD LINK!

 # Installation and Launch